valeriaalif/python-api/README.md

-Pyhton CRUD API developed with Flask coded for a PostgreSQL Databases
+Python CRUD API developed with Flask coded for a PostgreSQL Databases